-Post-Pregnancy Surgery for Diastasis Recti to repair Split Tummy Muscles in Melbourne
+Post-Pregnancy Surgery for Diastasis Recti to Repair Split Stomach Muscles in Melbourne

-Diastasis recti is a physical complication that usually happens after pregnancy, affecting more than half of women.
+Diastasis recti is a physical complication that usually happens after pregnancy.
 Diagnoses can occur in the later stages of pregnancy or sometimes after delivery.
-There are several other names for diastasis recti including;
+There are several other names for diastasis recti including:

 - Rectus diastasis

 This condition happens as a result of the separation of the rectus abdominis muscle.
 The rectus abdominis muscle is the large muscle that extends along with the height of your belly.
 It has a right part and a left part, separated by a narrow band of tough collagenous tissue called “linea alba” that runs along your midline.
 When the linea alba becomes weak, thin, and wide – usually in the aftermath of pregnancy – the right and left parts of the rectus abdominis become too far apart with a soft gap in between.
 The gap along the midline of your belly can be small or can extend along the whole midline of your abdomen.
 This makes your belly bulge forward, and can cause many problems like; a hernia, incontinence, and back pain, all of which may be treated with an abdominoplasty.

 The main cause of rectus divarication is pregnancy and childbirth.
 During pregnancy, a woman’s body goes through a lot of hormonal and physical changes.
 The uterus grows to accommodate the developing foetus, pushing your organs away and stretching your abdomen in all directions.
 To help the muscles relax and stretch more, your placenta and ovaries also produce a hormone called ‘relaxin’ in addition to progesterone.